openedx/docs.openedx.org/source/educators/concepts/communication/moderating_discussions.rst

 your course.
 These guidelines can define your expectations and optionally introduce features of edX discussions.

-.. only:: Partners

- You can also refer learners to the `course discussions index`_ section in the *EdX Learner's Guide*.
-Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make the most of their participation in course discussions.

-.. only:: Open_edX

 You can also refer learners to the `course discussions index`_ section in the *Open EdX Learner's Guide*.
 Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make the most of their participation in course discussions.

 ..
 For a template that you can use to develop your own guidelines, see
 .. :ref:`Discussion Forum Guidelines`.